Project Nicaragua: Vanderbilt University

 The Vanderbilt chapter of Project Nicaragua was founded in the fall of 2012 by Vanderbilt student Rebecca Wang during her sophomore year.
 Working closely with two faculty advisers, Drs.
 Neerav Desai and Lindy Fenlason, the Vanderbilt chapter collaborated with CENAO, the National Eye Hospital, and La Mascota Children's Hospital in Managua, Nicaragua.
 For their inaugural trip in May 2013, the Vanderbilt chapter donated over 1,000 pairs of used eyeglasses collected over the year to CENAO along with hundreds of dental and medical supplies to La Mascota.
 The Vanderbilt chapter also worked with the non-profit organization, FNE, based in Chacraseca, a small rural community outside of Leon, Nicaragua.
 They raised money to build a house for a family in need and also taught lessons on nutrition, exercise, dental hygiene, and sex education.
 Ever since the first trip in May 2013, the Vanderbilt chapter has continued to expand and work closely with the National Eye Hospital and FNE in Leon.
 In December 2014, the Vanderbilt chapter implemented an art therapy project for special needs students in Chichigalpa with FNE.
 In the spring of 2015, the Vanderbilt chapter started Skype tutoring lessons with students taking English classes in Chacraseca.
 The Vanderbilt chapter hopes to expand their efforts in both Managua and Leon through their annual trips to Nicaragua as well through fundraising, collecting supplies, and tutoring throughout the year.

 Founders

 Project Nicaragua was founded primarily at the University of California, Los Angeles (UCLA) after the initial trip in December 2004 by the following individuals: Dr. Jorge Lazareff, Dr. Ravi Menghani, Dr. Grant Lee, Dr. Daniel Choi, Dr. Willie Siu, and Dr. Stanley Park.

 Board of Advisers

-The current Board of Advisers include Chairmen and Executive Adviser Dr. Jorge Lazareff, Doctor George Chiang, and Doctor Thomas Mauger and Doctor Rebecca Kuennen.
+The current include Chairmen and Executive Adviser Dr. Jorge Lazareff, Doctor George Chiang, and Doctor Thomas Mauger and Doctor Rebecca Kuennen.